Chwiggy/thesis_bachelor/src/thesis.typ

 = Introduction
   In recent years, but for decades by now, the demand for a paradigm shift in transportation infrastructure and service has become louder and louder.
-  While calls for a shift away from car centric mobility are nothing new and were a well established part of German Academic discourse in the 1990s already @frank_hat_1993, it has become part of a widespread political discourse around the so called _Verkehrswende_ @holzapfel_urbanismus_2020.
+  While calls for a shift away from car centric mobility are nothing new and were a well established part of German academic discourse in the 1990s already @frank_hat_1993, it has become part of a widespread political discourse around the so called _Verkehrswende_ @holzapfel_urbanismus_2020.
   With increased awareness and concrete experiences of climate change this discourse has reached states of heated debate.
   Taunted benefits of a modal shift away from individual motorised transit towards public transit include a more efficient transport system both in terms of traffic throughput as well as in terms of energy usage, decreased local pollution @teufel_autoverkehr_1993, and a lessened dependency on cars favouring more healthy modes of transit and more livable environments for humans @rissel_physical_2012 @stevenson_health_2016 @holzapfel_urbanismus_2020.